Exact entanglement entropy of the XYZ model and its sine-Gordon limit

-At $\beta^{2}=4\pi$, when the sine-Gordon model becomes the free Dirac fermion theory, it assumes the value $U(\sqrt{4\pi})=\frac{1}{6}\log2=0.11552453...$, while at $\beta^{2}=8\pi$, where the theory becomes a relevant perturbation of the WZW conformal model of level 1 by its operator of left dimension $\frac{1}{4}$, it becomes $U(\sqrt{8\pi})=\frac{1}{6}\log\pi=0.19078814...$.\\ We notice that formula (\ref{eq:SG16}) yields the exact value of the overall constant $U(\beta)$, since it has been derived from equation (\ref{eq:XYZ11}) which is exact up to terms $O(\epsilon)$.
-As mentioned in the introduction, $U$ contains a contribution from the Affleck-Ludwig boundary entropy that we are not able to determine at this stage.
-It would be extremely interesting to be able to perform the same calculation in other regularization schemes of the sine-Gordon model.
+At $\beta^{2}=4\pi$, when the sine-Gordon model becomes the free Dirac fermion theory, it assumes the value $U(\sqrt{4\pi})=\frac{1}{6}\log2=0.11552453...$, while at $\beta^{2}=8\pi$, where the theory becomes a relevant perturbation of the WZW conformal model of level 1 by its operator of left dimension $\frac{1}{4}$, it becomes $U(\sqrt{8\pi})=\frac{1}{6}\log\pi=0.19078814...$.\\ We notice that formula (\ref{eq:SG16}) yields the exact value of the {\it overall} constant $U(\beta)$, since it has been derived from equation (\ref{eq:XYZ11}) which is exact up to terms $O(\epsilon)$.
+As mentioned in the introduction and as observed by many authors \cite{Bombelli,Callan,Schumacher,Nishino2}, $U$ should contain a contribution from the Affleck Ludwig boundary term as well as a model-dependent constant that we are not able to extract at this stage.
+Indeed, this would imply to obtain the Von Neumann entropy for the finite-length interval within the same approach and by using the same (lattice spacing) regularization scheme \footnote{This type of calculation can also shed some light on understanding the universal part of the constant $U$ in the case of a massive feld theory, a result that should be then compared with what is known in literature about the conformal case.}.
+In this respect it would be extremely interesting to be able to perform the same calculation in other regularization schemes of the sine-Gordon model.
 Also, consideration of boundary conditions other than the \char`\"{}vacuum\char`\"{} one considered here could shed light, in the spirit of \cite{Weston}, on the problem of clearly relating this constant to the boundary entropy.
 In this respect the considerations done in paper \cite{Olalla} are very important.
 Clearly this question deserves further investigation that we plan for the future.